dryndyk/dftbXT/README.rst

 DFTB+XT: open software package for quantum nanoscale modeling
 ********************************************************************************

 DFTB+XT is DFTB+ eXTended version for model and atomistic quantum transport at nanoscale, many-body nonequilibrium phenomena, material & device modeling.

-DFTB+XT is available from http://quantranspro.org/dftb+xt/ site
+DFTB+XT is the core package of TraNaS OpenSuite, tranas.org/opensuite.

+The project is hosted on `github <http://github.com/tranas-open/dftbXT>`_.

 ********************************************************************************
 DFTB+: general package for performing fast atomistic calculations